 available by mail.

 To be mailed; the token rolls, due to weight and non-machinability in postal sorting machines; a roll would have either have to have been sent first class mail with a non-machinable surcharge added to the base postage; or parcel post, which is processed at a much slower rate due to irregular sizes & weights than first class.
-No mention is made of additional shipping charges for the token rolls by mail; so we conclude the TBTA absorbed those postage costs and incurred a reduced margin of revenue.
+No mention is made of additional shipping charges for the token rolls by mail; so I conclude the TBTA absorbed those postage costs and incurred a reduced margin of revenue.
 Ms. Hankins suggested the "and this trip" was not redeemed through a mail order, so this offset the postage costs incurred by the TBTA.
 It is mentioned in at least one New York Times article dated April 20, 1982 that: "Tokens for any of the bridges or tunnels can be purchased at tollbooths or at the authorities administration building on Randall's Island.
 No credit cards or checks will be accepted.
 Tokens can also be purchased by mail by sending a check or money order to the Triborough Bridge & Tunnel Authority, Randall's Island, New York, NY 10035."

 As the time this was published (the day after the toll fare